 Robbin Farr, Founder, Co-Editor

-Former high school literature teacher, creative writing instructor, and literary magazine sponsor, Robbin is excited to begin a new career as co-editor of the River Heron Review along with fellow writer, J. Adams Lagana.
+Former high school literature teacher, creative writing instructor, and literary magazine sponsor, Robbin is co-editor of the River Heron Review along with fellow writer, J. Adams Lagana.
+You can join her at an RHR creative writing workshop in Lahaska, PA.
 Writer, poet, and bookbinder, Robbin lives in Doylestown, PA where she is actively involved in a community of poets and is on the Board of the Arts & Cultural Council of Bucks County.
 She holds an MFA from the University of Queens in Charlotte and teaches writing at Rider University.
 Her work has been published in literary magazines such as Philadelphia Stories, Sanskrit, San Pedro River Review, and Parentheses and the anthology of poems, Moving Beyond Mars.
-She is the winner of the 2018 Main Street Voices poetry contest and is a judge for the 2019 Montgomery County Poet Laureate contest.
+She is the winner of the 2018 Main Street Voices poetry contest and was a judge for the 2019 Montgomery County Poet Laureate contest.
 She fervently believes in supporting the arts through readings, publication, and workshops and plans to employ River Heron Review as a platform for expanding the reach of poetry.

 Judith Lagana, Founder, Co-Editor